When The Rhythm Breaks and Causes Sudden Cardiac Arrest (SCA)

 The survival rate for sudden cardiac arrest (SCA) is extremely low in Malaysia.
 For the very few people who survive, the fight for their life does not end there.

-SCA survivor Jasmine Wylie describes the after-effects, "I have roughly three years missing from my memory - a few weeks before the attack to a few years after.
+SCA survivor Jasmine Wylie shares her experience, saying, "I have roughly three years missing from my memory - a few weeks before the attack to a few years after.
 It is like I am a different person now.
-There are fundamental things that are very different from who I was before the attack, such as the way I think, how I perceive the world and how I store and retrieve information in my brain."
-Wylie is part of an SCA survivors support group on Facebook.
+There are fundamental things that are very different from who I was before the attack, such as the way I think, how I perceive the world, and how I store and retrieve information in my brain."
+Jasmine is part of an SCA survivors support group on Facebook.

-Lynn Cassano Russell, a member of the same group, says she experiences frequent seizures.
-"I also had a mild anoxic brain injury.
-I have severe fatigue and weakness that don't seem to get better with time.
-Although I can function and do tasks such as take showers and do my hair, it takes me twice as long as it did before and tires me out.
+Lynn Cassano Russell, another member of the group, describes her ongoing struggles, "I experience frequent seizures and had a mild anoxic brain injury.
+I suffer from severe fatigue and weakness that don't seem to get better with time.
+While I can still perform tasks like showering and doing my hair, it takes me twice as long as before and tires me out quickly.
+Sometimes my head feels like it is spinning and only lying down helps.
+Daily life is such a struggle that I have been put on permanent disability because of the lasting effects."

-"The knowledge and wisdom of other survivors have made such a huge impact on how I have dealt with things and I am very thankful to live in a time where I can belong to an online community, as you don't meet very many SCA survivors in regular life," she shares.
+Jasmine Wylie emphasises the often-overlooked mental health aspect of recovery and the value of support groups.
+"The knowledge and wisdom of other survivors have made such a huge impact on how I have dealt with things, and I am very thankful to live in a time where I can belong to an online community, as you don't meet very many SCA survivors in regular life," she shares.

 Download PDF